Danna Vale: Political career

 Vale joined the Liberal Party in 1993 and soon became president of the Gymea branch.
 She was elected to the House of Representatives at the 1996 federal election, defeating the incumbent Australian Labor Party (ALP) member and Keating government minister Robert Tickner.
-She was subsequently re-elected on four occasions.
+She was subsequently re-elected on four occasions, sitting for the Division of Hughes in New South Wales, in the southern outskirts of Sydney.

 After serving on various House standing committees, Vale was elevated to the ministry in November 2001 as Minister for Veterans' Affairs and Minister Assisting the Minister for Defence, as part of a reshuffle after the 2001 federal election.
 In 2003 her department released a review of veterans' entitlements, although she quickly rejected its recommendation to means-test the Repatriation Health Card.
 In October 2003 the South Australian branch of the Returned and Services League of Australia (RSL) passed a motion of no-confidence in Vale, citing "a long standing problem of getting responses" and her late arrival and early departure from its annual general meeting.
 She was removed as assistant defence minister in the same month, and was not retained in the ministry after the 2004 election.

 In 2004, Vale unwittingly became involved in the "cash for comment affair" when she mistakenly faxed a letter of support, meant for radio talkback host Alan Jones of 2GB, to Jones' former station 2UE.
 At the time, questions were being raised about the impartiality of David Flint, the head of the Australian Broadcasting Authority, when a letter of praise from Flint to Jones was revealed after the ABA had cleared Jones of wrongdoing.
 Vale's letter, urging Jones to "stay brave and true", was lampooned by the ABC TV program Media Watch, which adopted "Stay Brave and True" as its unofficial motto.

 After losing her ministry, Vale joined the House of Representatives Standing Committee on Science and Innovation established to look at the technology of geosequestration of carbon dioxide.
 The committee reported in August 2007.
 However, Vale was one of four MPs issuing a dissenting report in which they stated, "We do not believe the evidence unequivocally supports the hypothesis of anthropogenic global warming".
 Among the evidence cited in the dissenting report were claims of global warming on other planets including Mars, Jupiter, Pluto, Neptune and Triton (a moon of Neptune).
 Vale was ridiculed in The Sydney Morning Herald and the local media for her views.

 In August 2009 Vale announced she would not re-contest her seat at the 2010 federal election.